karloygard/hassio-addons/xcomfort/README.md

 ### Option: `ha_discovery`

-Make the daemon send MQTT device discovery messages to Home Assistant.
+Make the add-on send MQTT device discovery messages to Home Assistant.

 ### Option: `ha_discovery_prefix`

 The Home Assistant discovery prefix.

+### Option: `ha_discovery_remove`

+When set to true, the add-on will send MQTT device discovery messages to clear out devices on configuration changes.
+While convenient, this has the unfortunate side effect of also wiping any device configuration that the user may have made in Home Assistant.
+Leaving this off makes devices and their associated configuration persistent, but if you remove devices, you will have to manually remove them from Home Assistant.

 ### Option: `verbose`